 Foods that are known to naturally help with breast milk production are called galactagogues.

-I go into further detail about lactation aids and galactagogues in this post all about lactation supplements, read it next!
+I go into further detail about lactation aids and galactagogues in this post all about lactation supplements and milk supply, read it next!

 - Brewer’s Yeast